 Spaghetti Squash Recipes

-As a low carb and gluten free alternative to pasta, you'll find spaghetti squash used in much the same way as noodles, simply covered in sauce or in casseroles.
+As a gluten free alternative to pasta, you’ll find spaghetti squash used in much the same way as noodles, simply covered in sauce or in casseroles.

-The classic dish is lightened up with fresh, healthy ingredients and stuffed inside spaghetti squash halves.
-It's nostalgic comfort food that you can feel good about enjoying.
+The new take on a classic dish is made with fresh ingredients and stuffed inside spaghetti squash halves.
+It's nostalgic comfort food that you will be sure to enjoy.

 This easy dish has garlic, basil, ricotta, and mozzarella just like white pizza and it's baked right in its own spaghetti squash shells.
 Definitely a dinner the family will love.